Seirdy/seirdy.one/content/posts/website-best-practices.md

 1. If an image isn't essential, you shouldn't include it inline.
 2. Yes, users could disable images.
 That's _their_ choice.
 If your page uses lazy loading, you've effectively (and probably unintention&shy;ally) made that choice for a large number of users.

+### Related issues

+Pages should finish making all network requests while loading, save for a form submission.
+I singled out lazy-loading, but other factors can violate this constraint.

+One example is pagination.
+It's easier to download one long article ahead of time, but inconvenient to load each page separately.
+This has obvious limits: don't expect users to happily download a 50 thousand word page.

+Another common offender is infinite-scrolling.
+This isn't an issue without JavaScript.
+Some issues with infinite-scrolling were summed up quite nicely in [a single panel on xkcd](https://xkcd.com/1309/).

 About custom colors
 -------------------